ZanzoCam/zanzocam.github.io/en/image-creation.md

 - Flash the lastest ZanzoCam version on your SD card and boot it up.
 - Install Modem Manager and Network Manager on the Pi: `sudo apt install modemmanager network-manager`
 - Disable dhcpcd: `sudo systemctl disable --now dhcpcd`
+- Disable the autohotspot: `sudo systemctl disable --not autohotspot` (this will make the hotspot unavailable)
 - Reboot (Modem Manager will not detect the modem until the first reboot): `sudo reboot`
 - Make sure the modem is detected: `mmcli -L` should return one line, and `mmcli -m 0` should return a detailed description of the modem.
 In the Status section, you should be able to see `state: registered`, `power state: on`, and the signal quality.
 If you see anywhere a `no-sim-detected` or similar messages, then double-check that your modem is powered up, the SIM is inserted correctly, and works properly when put in a phone.
 If it has a PIN, remove it before retrying (or check yourself how to deal with it).
 - Under System, note down the value of `primary port`.
 In the case of the Teltonika TRM240, this value should be `cdc-wdm0`.
 - Tell Network Manager to use the modem: `nmcli c add type gsm ifname cdc-wdm0 con-name <a recognizable name for this connection> apn <your operator's APN>`
 - You can check that the connection was created with `nmcli c`
-- Disable the WiFi: `nmcli r wifi off`.
-You can check the status with `nmcli r`
+- Disable the WiFi: `nmcli r wifi off` if you wish: it's not necessary, but it's useful to see if the modem is actually working.
+You can check the status with `nmcli r`.
-- Reboot and make sure you have Internet connection.
+- You should now have Internet connection through the router.